Homeopathy: History

-Homeopathy, the longest established alternative medicine to come out of Europe, was created in 1796 by Samuel Hahnemann.
-Hahnemann rejected the mainstream medicine of the late 18th century as irrational and inadvisable because it was largely ineffective and often harmful.
+Homeopathy was created in 1796 by Samuel Hahnemann.
+Hahnemann rejected the mainstream medicine of the late 18th century as irrational and inadvisable, because it was largely ineffective and often harmful.
 He advocated the use of single drugs at lower doses and promoted an immaterial, vitalistic view of how living organisms function.
 The term homeopathy was coined by Hahnemann and first appeared in print in 1807.
 He also coined the expression "allopathic medicine", which was used to pejoratively refer to traditional Western medicine.

 Concept

 Hahnemann conceived of homeopathy while translating a medical treatise by the Scottish physician and chemist William Cullen into German.
 Being sceptical of Cullen's theory that cinchona cured malaria because it was bitter, Hahnemann ingested some bark specifically to investigate what would happen.
 He experienced fever, shivering and joint pain: symptoms similar to those of malaria itself.
 From this, Hahnemann came to believe that all effective drugs produce symptoms in healthy individuals similar to those of the diseases that they treat.
 This led to the name "homeopathy", which comes from the ὅμοιος hómoios, "-like" and πάθος páthos, "suffering".

 The doctrine that those drugs are effective which produce symptoms similar to the symptoms caused by the diseases they treat, called "the law of similars", was expressed by Hahnemann with the Latin phrase similia similibus curentur, or "like cures like".
 Hahnemann's law of similars is unproven and does not derive from the scientific method.
 An account of the effects of eating cinchona bark noted by Oliver Wendell Holmes, published in 1861, failed to reproduce the symptoms Hahnemann reported.
 Subsequent scientific work showed that cinchona cures malaria because it contains quinine, which kills the Plasmodium falciparum parasite that causes the disease; the mechanism of action is unrelated to Hahnemann's ideas.